nextcloud/docker/README.md

 The easiest way to get a fully featured and functional setup is using a `docker-compose` file.
 There are too many different possibilities to setup your system, so here are only some examples of what you have to look for.

 At first, make sure you have chosen the right base image (fpm or apache) and added features you wanted (see below).
 In every case, you would want to add a database container and docker volumes to get easy access to your persistent data.
 When you want to have your server reachable from the internet, adding HTTPS-encryption is mandatory!
 See below for more information.

+> [!NOTE]
+> All examples here and in the examples folder are provided on a best effort basis.
+The operator is expected to be familiar with Docker, web server technology, etc. For further details on examples that include third-party components, seek out standard assistance channels for those third-party components.

 ## Base version - apache
 This version will use the apache image and add a mariaDB container.
 The volumes are set to keep your data persistent.
 This setup provides **no ssl encryption** and is intended to run behind a proxy.